-If other custom heatsinks are intended for use with the 64-bit Intel Xeon processor MP with 1 MB L2 cache, they must support the following interface control requirements to be compatible with the reference mechanical components:
+If other custom heatsinks are intended for use with the 64-bit Intel Xeon processor MP with up to 8 MB L3 cache, they must support the following interface control requirements to be compatible with the reference mechanical components:

-- Requirement 1: Heatsink assembly must stay within the volumetric keep-in. - Requirement 2: Maximum mass and center of gravity:
+- Requirement 1: Heatsink assembly must stay within the volumetric keep-in. - Requirement 2: Maximum mass and center of gravity.